joselizagaravito/Angular/README.md

 # Angular
-This application allows to use a basic structure with public components and private components.
+An angular application has been created that will help you with a basic structure with public components and private components.